nicholashyang/nicholashyang/README.md

-A PhD student in hep-ph.
+A PhD student in High-Energy Physics.

 A MSc in Theoretical Physics.